- Co-founded the entertainment-software company, Berkeley Systems

 In September 1998, Boyd and Blades together launched the public policy group and political action committee MoveOn.org as an online petition against the Clinton impeachment.
 Calling for a reprimand of Clinton rather than his removal from office, the petition read, simply: “Congress must immediately censure President Clinton and Move On to pressing issues facing the country.”
 Boyd and Blades then e-mailed the petition to 100 of their friends and invited them to add their names.
 “It was supposed to be a flash campaign,” Boyd later told Time magazine. _“_We’re in, we’re out, we’re fixed.”
 Within a week, however, no fewer than 100,000 people had signed the petition; a few months later, the figure exceeded half a million.
 So overwhelming was the response, that Boyd and Blades recruited volunteers to hand-deliver printed petitions to House Members and make phone calls to district offices.

 Once the Clinton impeachment controversy had receded somewhat from public attention, MoveOn expanded its focus to other issues, including gun control, environmental protection, campaign finance reform, and anti-war activism.
 During that period, Boyd and Blades took notice of 9-11Peace.org, a website that featured an online petition advocating that America respond to the 9/11 terrorist attacks with “moderation and restraint.”
 Boyd contacted Eli Pariser, the 20-year-old who had recently launched the site, and offered him advice as well as financial support.
 In November 2001, Boyd invited Pariser to merge his website with MoveOn, and he hired the young activist to serve as MoveOn’s director of international campaigns.

-Since then, Pariser has been the public face of MoveOn, appearing at demonstrations and giving interviews to the press.
-Boyd, meanwhile, remains the organization's president.
+Pariser became the public face of MoveOn, appearing at demonstrations and giving interviews to the press.
+Boyd, meanwhile, served a stint as the organization’s president.